Difegue/TVC-16/content/003-karen-1.md

 It relied on a Redis port [made and subsequently abandoned by Microsoft](https://github.com/microsoftarchive/redis), and a **lot** of batch file glue.
 Lovely, but hey it worked!
 Until some dude strolled along with his Shift-JIS encoded Windows OS and subsequently broke the entire archive detection code.
 ![i fucking hate codepages]({static}/images/coolmeme.jpg)
-Then Mojolicious itself dropped Windows support, I switched some Perl packages to add features and said packages didn't have readymade Windows ports, and I pretty much killed the thing because it wasn't even standing on its own anymore.
+Then Mojolicious itself dropped Windows support, things happened, and I pretty much had to kill the thing because it wasn't even standing on its own anymore.

-Meanwhile, [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) was making some fantastic progress to the point I was using it full-time for developing the server, but that's pretty much all it was good for in my mind: Developing...
-Until I read [this blogpost](https://medium.com/@hoxunn/wsl-docker-custom-distro-2-0-730fd97fe72e), which put a crazy spin on the concept in my head.
+Meanwhile, [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) was making headlines.
+I've been using it for a while already to do dev work on LANraragi and it's solid.
+I read [this blogpost](https://medium.com/@hoxunn/wsl-docker-custom-distro-2-0-730fd97fe72e) recently, which put a crazy and certainly unintended spin on the concept in my head:

-Generating lightweight WSL distros out of Docker images sounded easily doable with my current workflow, and past that it'd just be a matter of providing users an easy, Windows-like interface to the server stowed away in the distro.
+## Why not just ship WSL as a Windows port?

-I was itching for some WPF anyways so:
+Generating lightweight WSL distros out of Docker images seemed easy with my current workflow, and past that it'd just be a matter of providing users an easy, Windows-like interface to the server stowed away in the distro.

-## A simple, 3-step plan:
+I'd basically have three big parts to work on for this:

 * 👉 **Build** a WSL distro (basically just a Linux rootfs) out of my existing Docker image
 * 👉 **Register** said distro on the user's computer through the WSL API, and install a basic GUI tool